virtser/octopress/source/_posts/2013-04-14-what-is-devops-and-how-does-it-help-us.md

 ---
 layout: post
-title: "What is DevOps and how does it help me?"
+title: "What is DevOps and how does it help us?"
 date: 2013-04-14 20:40
 comments: true
 published: false